 There were several doubts regarding the hosting of the IPL amid the general elections in India.
 As a result, rumors flew around that the IPL 2019 could be held in South Africa or UAE, as had been previously in 2009 and 2014 respectively.

 However, the BCCI confirmed that the entire tournament will be held in India alongside the elections.
-Instead of the home and away basis of matches, they will be played on neutral venues on certain days to avoid conflicts.
+Instead of the usual home and away basis followed for all games, some matches will be played on neutral venues on certain days to avoid conflicts.
 A set of 20 venues have been decided upon by the organisers.
-Further information on the venues will be released after the dates of the general elections are revealed.

 Players to Watch Out For